72. The Regensburg Address of Pope Benedict XVI, Part 1

 The Controversy of the Regensburg Address

 The very first part of the address where he juxtaposed reason with violence was the most controversial.
-The truth of the Faith must be spread through reason, and not at the point of the sword.
+He stated that we must spread the truth of the Faith through reason, and not at the point of the sword.
 To illustrate his point, Benedict quoted from a rather obscure work by Professor Theodore Khoury, a 20th century Catholic theologian and historian of Christianity and Islam, containing a dialogue that occurred around 1391 in the winter barracks near Ankara.
 According to Benedict, this dialogue occurred between:

 …the erudite Byzantine emperor Manuel II Paleologus and an educated Persian on the subject of Christianity and Islam, and the truth of both.1 It was presumably the emperor himself who set down this dialogue, during the siege of Constantinople between 1394 and 1402.